 SigningHub.com is our public cloud-hosted instance of the SigningHub product.
 The product can be licensed for in-house or private cloud service.
 For full details of this cloud-signing service visit SigningHub.com.
 Note SigningHub can cater for both server-side signing, local client-side signing (SSCD) or mobile signing.
 SigningHub provides the ability to workflow the document to multiple users for sign-off purposes and track the document status.
 Signers are notified via email alerts.
 SigningHub can be easily integrated within any web application using iFrames.

 In this case individual signatures are produced (i.e. no workflow of the document between multiple parties).
 The client application can make a web services call to request signing of any document/transaction using PDF, XML, CMS/PKCS#7, PAdES, CAdES or XAdES signatures.
-The signing key can be held on the server or locally by the user in which case the ADSS Go>Sign Service and applet will be used to interface with the user’s SSCD.
+The signing key can be held on the server or locally by the user in which case the ADSS Go>Sign Desktop application will be used to interface with the user’s SSCD.